FerencVigh/hello-world/README.md

 **I never heard about this *Markdown syntax*, but it seems fun to try it out**

-> blockquote Boldogok a sajtkészítők.
+- > Boldogok a sajtkészítők.
+- > Mi mind egyéniségek vagyunk. Én nem... :D